iominh/minhongrails.github.io/_posts/2013-05-20-subdomains-with-linode-and-nginx.md

 {% include JB/setup %}

 This post will show how I created subdomains on my Linode box with Nginx.
-Overall it was very easy and although I'm using Linode and nginx as a reference, I assume this should work with other types of domains and web servers.
+Overall it was very easy and although I'm using Linode and nginx as a reference, I assume this could be generalized with other types of domains and web servers.
 Take a look at my subdomain @ [dev.minh.io](http://dev.minh.io "dev.minh.io").
 Anyway, listed below are the steps I took to get that to work:

 **Log into Linode and add an A/AAAA record**
+(DNS Manager -> Edit -> Add a new A record)
 <table class="table">
     <tr>
         <td>Hostname</td>